-Note: Medical record abstraction of CVD events was discontinued as of visit 26.
-Sites should still complete an ATC if a participant reports one of the above events.
+NOTE: Medical record abstraction of CVD events was discontinued as of visit 26.

 APPENDIX A

 Suggested Informed Consent Language - Carotid Ultrasound

 You will receive an ultrasound examination that will take pictures of the arteries in your neck using sound waves.
 We will also measure your heart rhythm and blood pressure.
 These examination procedures are considered safe.
 You will not be exposed to any X-rays.
 Ultrasound is widely used in the evaluation of pregnancy and in other clinical applications.
 Your exposure to ultrasound in this examination will be no greater than a typical clinical examination.